-A severe weather warning for damaging winds and heavy rainfall has been issued for the entire Gippsland region.
+A severe weather warning of damaging winds and heavy rainfall has been issued for the entire Gippsland region.

 Australian Bureau of Metrology (BOM) predicts winds of up to 65km/h with peak gusts of around 120km/h will hit elevated parts of the North East, West, South and East Gippsland.